-Researchers at Orion Pharma are looking for participants with ALS (amyotrophic lateral sclerosis) to participate in the REFALS Phase 3 study.
-The study is designed to help researchers evaluate the effects of oral levosimendan (ODM-109) on respiratory function in patients with ALS caused by superoxide disumtase 1 (SOD1) mutation (SOD1-ALS).
+Researchers at Biogen are looking for participants with amyotrophic lateral sclerosis (ALS) to participate in the VALOR Phase 3 study designed to help researchers evaluate the effects of BIIB067 on disease progression in patients with ALS caused by superoxide disumtase 1 (SOD1) mutation (SOD1-ALS).
 In ALS, motor neurons degenerate or die and stop sending messages . . .

 Dr. Merit Cudkowicz, chief of Neurology at Massachusetts General Hospital, where the ALS Multidisciplinary Clinic in the Healey Center for ALS is associated with MDA, is dedicated to performing academic-led clinical trials in amyotrophic lateral sclerosis (ALS).
 Her internationally renowned research has led to advanced treatments for people with living with ALS.
 What role has . . .

 In 2016, former NFL player Tim Green was diagnosed with amyotrophic lateral sclerosis (ALS) and was private about his new life at first.
 Over time, Tim has become an advocate for research to find new treatments and cures, and he found strength in his doctor and his family.
 He shared his story on “60 Minutes” . . .

 Just two weeks before her 28th birthday, and after a long search for an explanation for a series of symptoms, Sunny Brous was diagnosed with amyotrophic lateral sclerosis (ALS).
 Sunny has worked to remain independent and raise awareness to change the future of ALS.
 Her mantra is, “No apologies, no excuses, no regrets.”
 Can you . . .